ArvTheCarve/Infared-Car-/README.md

 # Arduino Car using IR Remote!

-Made a remote control car using IR receivers to control the movement of the vehicle.
+Made a remote control car using an IR receiver to control the movement of the vehicle.

 Programmed LED's to be used as turn signals in the car.